Destinations: Frankfurt Travel Guide & Flights

 The Palmengarten

 These 19th-century botanical gardens cover an impressive 54 acres, complete with a large palm house displaying plants from climates around the globe.
+Out in the formal gardens, you’re free to wander the paths to admire the varied species of trees, plants and flowers.

 Romerberg Square

-Cider taverns
+Cider taverns and market halls

 Frankfurt is known for Apfelwein, an apple wine known as Ebbelwoi by locals.
 Be sure to visit one of the traditional cider taverns around the city, especially in Sachsenhausen, popular with locals and tourists alike.